Must try: Dim Sum, pumpkin-duck puffs, Chicken Sanpei

 Bohemian has a very a stringent reservation policy which is by phone only.
 They also ask for a referral when you call in.

-Bohemian respectfully requests that their “secret phone number” not be published anywhere but if you ask nicely…I might just share with you!
+Bohemian respectfully requests that their “secret phone number” not be published anywhere however if you visit their website at (www.playearth.jp) and write a a self-introduction to them and you might just find your way in.

 Here is some of what we ate: